Rock-a-Doodle: Filming

 The live-action sequences were done at Ardmore Studios in Dublin, Ireland.
 When the live-action footage was finished during production, Goldcrest Films recruited Sullivan Bluth Studios to animate the rest of the film.
 Animation took place in both Burbank, California and Dublin, Ireland.
 Chanticleer's girlfriend, Goldie the Pheasant, was designed to have attributes similar to Jessica Rabbit from Who Framed Roger Rabbit (as seen in the original trailer).
 In response to reactions from mothers during test screenings of her scenes, Goldcrest requested that Sullivan Bluth reanimate the scenes by covering her chest with feathers as cel overlays, or simply painting her cleavage out.

 Aspect ratio

 The live-action and animation sequences were filmed in two separate aspect ratios.
 The animation was shot on an open-matte full-screen negative, meaning the top and bottom of the image was cropped to fit the theatre screen along with the new Olive Films DVD and Blu-ray releases.
-However, the live-action scenes, including all animated elements, were shot in hard-matted widescreen.
+The live-action scenes, including all animated elements, were shot in hard-matted widescreen.
 When viewed in full-screen (except the theatre screen and the new Olive Films DVD and Blu-ray releases), all the animated sequences (except for parts of the finale) can be seen in full, but the live-action segments lose information on the sides.